neha-kay/Kiko-plus/_posts/2017-08-08-goal-organization-guide.md

 A couple quick notes:

-* You can highlight in yellow the more pressing tasks.
+* You can highlight cells of more pressing tasks in yellow.
 * I usually order the tasks logically, so what needs to get done first is listed at the top.
 * If you have a lot of action items in the 5-8 hour column, it’s likely because they aren’t broken down into actionable sub-tasks.
 For example, ‘study for Data Structures test’ can be broken down into “Read Chapter 5, read chapter 6, etc.,” each of which go in one of the first three columns.